-My primary research interests focus on learners' epistemic thinking (i.e. thinking about knowledge and knowing) and digital literacy.
-I study how learners make sense of online information sources, focusing on how they evaluate, corroborate, and integrate diverse information sources.
-I also study how learners’ understandings of the nature of knowledge and knowing come into play when they reason about multiple information sources and deal with epistemic disagreements.
+My primary research interests are understanding and fostering learners' digital literacy and epistemic thinking (i.e., thinking about knowledge and knowing) so that they can cope with the complexities of twenty-first century knowledge societies.
+I study how learners evaluate and integrate online information sources that have diverse trustworthiness and that present conflicting claims and perspectives.
+I also study how learners’ understandings of knowledge and knowing come into play and develop as they engage with multiple information sources and deal with epistemic disagreements.

 Barzilai, S., Mor-Hagani, S., Zohar, A. R., Shlomi-Elooz, T., & Ben-Yishai, R. (2020).
 Making sources visible: Promoting multiple document literacy with digital epistemic scaffolds.
 Computers & Education, 157, 103980.

 Barzilai, S., & Chinn, C. A. (2020).
 A review of educational responses to the "post-truth" condition: Four lenses on addressing "post-truth" problems.
 Educational Psychologist, 55(3).

 Chinn, C. A., Barzilai, S., & Duncan, R. G. (2020).
 Disagreeing about how to know: The instructional value of explorations into knowing.
 Educational Psychologist, 55(3).

 Barzilai, S., Thomm, E., & Shlomi-Elooz, T. (2020).
 Dealing with disagreement: The roles of topic familiarity and disagreement explanation in reasoning about conflicting expert claims and sources.
 Learning and Instruction, 69, 101367.

 Department of Learning and Instructional Sciences